 The science behind vacuum sealing food is simple.
-The vacuum sealer device removes as much air as possible from the container via suction, leaving behind an environment that preserves food much better than other methods.
+The vacuum sealer removes as much air as possible from the container via suction, leaving behind an environment that preserves food much better than other methods.
 Less air is better for maintaining food since the air carries microorganisms that will feed on available nutrients.
-The presence of oxygen also speeds the deterioration of fats and vitamins in the food.
+The presence of oxygen also speeds up the deterioration of fats and vitamins in the food.

 Most food vacuum sealer machines come with mylar or plastic bags and flexible plastic that shrink tight around the food when the vacuum seal is applied.
 However, this isn’t the method we recommend for pasta since pasta can have sharp edges.
-You might not notice it at the time, but those sharp points could break through the plastic when it’s being stored, and expose your pasta to undesirable elements like oxygen, pests, and moisture.
+You might not notice it at the time, but those sharp points could break through the plastic when it’s being stored and expose your pasta to undesirable elements like oxygen, pests, and moisture.

 Instead, you can pack and vacuum seal your pasta in canning jars.
 You’ll notice that the shape of traditional canning jars is not long enough to accommodate long Italian pasta types like spaghetti or linguine, so using canning jars works best with macaroni elbows, penne, or other short kinds of pasta.

-Be aware that most basic food vacuum sealers do not come with the jar sealer attachment, so you’ll need to buy it separately.
+Be aware that most basic food vacuum sealers do not come with the jar sealer attachment, so you’ll need to buy them separately.
 All the vacuum sealer models we looked at for this article could use accessories and materials interchangeably with other brands, so you can likely find an accessory that works even if you bought a model from a company that doesn’t sell a jar sealer attachment.

 Jar sealer attachments come in two sizes to fit regular- or wide-mouth standard glass canning jars.
 Be sure to use the size that fits your jar and that the attachments fit over the jar and lid, covering it entirely.

-You’ll know that your jar is sealed if the lid is concave and doesn’t make a popping sound when you press on it.
-After the jar is sealed, you may choose to add a band around the lid to help keep it in place.
+You’ll know that your jar is sealed if the lid is concave and doesn’t make a popping sound when you press it.
+After the jar is sealed, you may add a band around the lid to help keep it in place.

-They are not the most space-efficient way to store lots of pasta, for those that are prepping for a large group of people.
+They are not the most space-efficient way to store lots of pasta for those prepping for a large group of people.
 Later in this article, we’ll review an alternative method of storing more substantial amounts of pasta.

 - To use this method with mylar bags, fill each bag with your pasta and one oxygen absorber, leaving enough excess at the open end of the bag to iron it closed.

 - Push on the bag to expel as much air as possible, then seal it closed by ironing over the gap.
-Make sure the container has sealed all the way across.
+Make sure the container has been sealed all the way across.

-- The oxygen absorber will start to work, and by the next day, you should see the mylar bag has sealed around your pasta.
+- The oxygen absorber will start to work, and by the next day, you should see the mylar bag has been sealed around your pasta.